alyannadv/plantbaby/README.md

 * What would make it easier on you to take care of plants?
 * Would you consider an app that advised you on “plant parenthood”

+### Interview Summary
+* Most people have had a plant die on them and it made them not want to buy any more
+* Work long hours and can't properly take care of plants
+* Often forget to water their plants
+* Have bought fake plants for the 'aesthetic'
+* Are open to taking care of plants
+* Are open to downloading an app to help

 ### Pain Points

 #### CURRENT PLANT PARENTS